lbormann/darts-hub/README.md

 ## CONTRIBUTING

-If you're a developer and you just finished your new extension, but wonder how can it be integrated in ADD - just send me a message on discord ;)
+You just finished your new extension and wonder how to integrate it in ADD -> just send me a message on discord ;)